nsidc/git-training/doc/reference/prerequisites.md

 you for the rest of your career.

 Don't hesitate to ask for help from your colleagues if you feel stuck.
-Start in the `#tech-topics` Slack channel if you are on the NSIDC Slack.
+Start in the `#git` Slack channel if you are on the NSIDC Slack.